-- 118. For selection through potential candidate search: - 118.1 The Board shall process for selection through potential candidate search if there is a lack of suitable applicant despite completing the above selection options for re-appointment of incumbent CEO and through open completion. - 118.2 The Board shall identify at least 2 potential candidates (internal or external). - 118.3 Conduct due diligence for each candidate. - 118.4 Invite the best candidate for interactive discussion with the Board. - 118.5 The Board shall recommend the selected candidate to Ministry of Finance for endorsement and finalization of the remuneration package.
+- 118. For selection through potential candidate search: - 118.1 The Board shall process for selection through potential candidate search if there is a lack of suitable applicant despite completing the above selection options for re-appointment of incumbent CEO and through open completion. - 118.2 Board shall communicate the decision of the potential candidate search to the Minister of Finance. - 118.3 Upon approval of the Minister of Finance, the Board shall identify at least 2 potential candidates (internal or external). - 118.4 Conduct due diligence for each candidate. - 118.5 Invite the best candidate for interactive discussion with the Board. - 118.6 The Board shall recommend the selected candidate to Ministry of Finance for endorsement and finalization of the remuneration package.

-- 118.6 Ministry of Finance will review the Board's recommendation and submit to Lhengye Zhungtshog for endorsement. - 118.7 After obtaining the Lhengye Zhungtshog endorsement, Ministry of Finance shall convey the government endorsement on CEO nomination to the Company. - 118.8 The Board shall then appoint the new CEO with the approval of the Company in the General Meeting of the Company.
+- 118.7 Ministry of Finance will review the Board's recommendation and submit to Lhengye Zhungtshog for endorsement. - 118.8 After obtaining the Lhengye Zhungtshog endorsement, Ministry of Finance shall convey the government endorsement on CEO nomination to the Company. - 118.9 The Board shall then appoint the new CEO with the approval of the Company in the General Meeting of the Company.